About

 In the spirit of Make Music Day, all performances are free and open to the public.
 Tip jars are allowed.

-All kinds of music and music-related performances such as dance and Tai Chiare welcome.
-The idea is for everyone to enjoy the experience of music making or listening to music.
+All kinds of music and music-related performances such as dance and Tai Chi are welcome.
+The idea is for everyone to enjoy the experience of music.

-As a volunteer, you may have some ideas to share and implement–face painting, May Pole dancing, folk dancing, musical theater skits–let us know how we can help you implement your vision.
+As a prospective volunteer, you may have some ideas to share and implement–face painting, folk dancing, musical theater skits–let us know how we can help you implement your vision.

 One more time, all together now.
 Who Can Participate?
 EVERYONE!